 Now for features on the mouse, there is a mode button.
 You can switch between three different button configuration profiles (from the software) and the LED changes colors.
 There is also a button to change DPI on the fly from four levels.
 Each level can be adjusted in the software, but there is an LED light on the side that shows which level you have selected.
 My favorite feature is the sniper button.
 Hold it down and it slows down the DPI so you can get awesome headshots, or increase accuracy for whatever reason you need.
 You can adjust the sensitivity in the software, but I used this all the time in games.

 The mouse also comes with not one but two rechargeable batteries.
 They are about 3 inches long and are tiny little cartridges that slide in right next to the pinky rest and you never even notice it.
 It is a bit of a pain to pull out so some people may need to remove the pinky rest or palm rest every time to get to it.
-The other battery charges in the receiver and you weight cartridge holder sits in there as well.
-The battery takes about three hours to charge and last for about 9 hours.
+The other battery charges in the receiver and your weight cartridge holder sit in there as well.
+The battery takes about three hours to charge and lasts for about 9 hours.
 I also noticed no lag in the mouse at all and is extremely responsive so wireless mouse naysayers people don’t have to worry about this.

-The software is pretty standard and it lets you program macros, shortcuts etc. I have very few complaints about the mouse such as not being able to move the pinky rest forward or back.
+The software is pretty standard and it lets you program macros, shortcuts, etc. I have very few complaints about the mouse such as not being able to move the pinky rest forward or back.
 I also don’t like that the side scroll wheel doesn’t work in browsers, and you can’t program it to work like that.
 This mouse may also be too heavy (even without weights) for people with weaker/smaller hands.
 The receiver is also very light anyone with a movable laptop tray may have to tape it down.
 Like I mentioned above the battery is a bit hard to get out, and I wish it would last longer than only 9 hours, but thanks to the second battery this alleviates that otherwise major problem.
-The mouse also has a steep price point at $150.
+The mouse also has a steep price point of $150.
 It’s more expensive than even some other top-tier wireless mice, but it’s worth every penny once you get it in your hand.